Film and TV drama

 - BTEC National Diploma in Creative Media Production and Technology

 - UAL Diploma/Extended Diploma in Creative Media Production and Technology

 Get a degree:

 A degree in media studies, film production or film history will equip you with knowledge and experience of cinema or television and production sets.
-Have a look at ScreenSkills’ list of recommended courses and select ones in film and TV.
-We recognise courses with our Tick award where they offer training in the relevant software, dedicated time to building a portfolio and have strong links with the film and TV drama industries.
+Have a look at ScreenSkills’ list of recommended courses in film and TV.
+We recognise courses with our ScreenSkills Select award where they offer training in the relevant software, dedicated time to building a portfolio and have strong links with the film and TV industries.
 Courses in business or arts management would also be helpful.

 Take a short course:

 Hone your skills in production by taking a specialist course.
 The National Film and Television School does courses in producing.
 Go to the list of training courses recommended by ScreenSkills and see if there is one in producing.

 Apply to ScreenSkills’ Trainee Finder scheme.
 Or try to get jobs as a runner.
 Sites like The Unit List and The Talent Manager and the Facebook group People looking for TV work: Runners are good places to find work.
 TV Watercooler gives advice from production companies on how they recruit runners.
 Some will advertise on their own careers site like ITV Jobs.